 San Diego has a high cremation rate and a low direct cremation price.
-The average price for a direct cremation is $1,358*, although the lowest cost is $600.
-As the cremation market is competitive in San Diego, there are several funeral homes offering a direct cremation service for under $1,000.
-The chart here shows a sample of direct cremation prices from providers who offer a service for under $1,000.
+The average price for a direct cremation is $1,374*.
+As the cremation market is competitive in San Diego, several funeral homes are offering very affordable cremation packages.

 Where is the cheapest place to be cremated in California?

 Southern California proves to be the cheapest place to be cremated.
-In Los Angeles and San Diego direct cremation services are available for between $600 – $625.
-Being that both these cities have the largest populations in California, there will be growing interest from funeral service providers to capture more of the cremation market, as the cremation rate continues to climb.
+In Los Angeles and San Diego, direct cremation services are available for between $750 – $1,000.
+Since both these cities have the largest populations in California, there will be growing interest from funeral service providers to capture more of the cremation market as the cremation rate continues to climb.
 So, it is possible that the cremation market will become even more competitive and drive prices lower.

 What laws govern cremation services in California?

 Each state has a funeral licensing body.
-It is their responsibility to ensure that state laws pertaining to the disposition of a body are correctly implemented, and to conduct inspections and license establishments.
+It is their responsibility to ensure that state laws pertaining to the disposition of a body are correctly implemented and to conduct inspections and licensed establishments.

-Before a cremation can be performed, a ‘Declaration for Disposition of Cremated Remains Form’ must be legally signed.
-This must be signed by the legal immediate next-of-kin, or if you are preplanning, you can sign the form for yourself.
+Before cremation can be performed, a ‘Declaration for Disposition of Cremated Remains Form’ must be legally signed.
+The legal immediate next-of-kin must sign this, or if you are preplanning, you can sign the form for yourself.
 This form is a written authorization for the cremation to proceed.
-A contract with the cremation service provider should also specify the location and time of disposition, and an agreement to pay the cost for the cremation service.
+A contract with the cremation service provider should also specify the location and time of disposition and an agreement to pay the cost of the cremation service.

 The funeral director must obtain a ‘Permit for Disposition of Human Remains VS 9’ from the county health department.
 Commonly referred to as a cremation permit.
 Once all the legal paperwork is completed, the cremation process can go ahead.